rishikavikondala/laptops-database/README.md

 - Find the average price of a product of type laptop: with an Intel CPU that has at least 2 cores, battery life greater than or equal to 10 hours, released in the last 2 years, and that purchased only by customers over 30 years old.

 <ins>Brian</ins>
-- V5
+- View5
-- V6
+- View6

 <ins>Ryan</ins>
 - Find the top 5 products of type laptop meeting the following conditions: not affiliated with Apple, a graphics card made by NVIDIA, received an average rating of 3 or higher, priced under $1000, released before 2020 (ordered output by price highest to lowest)
-- Find and group the products of type laptop that have been ordered at least once by people younger than 50 in the West or South into 3 groups (CASE statement)
+- Find and group the products of type laptop that have been ordered at least once by people younger than 50 in the West or South into 3 groups (CASE statement) <br>

+## **Lookup tables:**
+- tblBRAND_TYPE
+- tblPRODUCT_TYPE
+- tblCOLOR
+- tblRATING
+- tblVERSION
+- tblSECURITY_TYPE